Tree.ly logo

 Cranking up the Heat

-The Paris Agreement states how we can slow global warming to 1.5 degrees and remove the amount of man-made greenhouse gasses.
-However, the lack of monitoring, accounting, and reporting of these greenhouse gasses leads to an unclear path of action.
+The Paris Agreement states how we can slow global warming to 1.5 degrees and remove the amount of man-made greenhouse gases.
+However, the lack of monitoring, accounting, and reporting of these greenhouse gases leads to an unclear path of action.
 When we take responsibility for these emissions the right way (not just being carbon neutral) we can make a real contribution to protecting our planet, but the first step is learning why "Carbon Neutral” is not making the climate impact needed.

 Why Compensation Only Is Not Moving Us Forwards